will1410/basicjquery/index.md

 .()
 ~~~

-Put it all together and you get
+Put it all together and you get a basic skeleton for a piece of jQuery

 ~~~JavaScript
 $("").();